-83 The Council's Waste Services team provided comment to ensure all properties have the required number and type of bins and that there should be adequate space within each property.
+The Council's Waste Services team provided comment to ensure all properties have the required number and type of bins and that there should be adequate space within each property.
 Condition 3 will ensure that the road network will be able to accommodate refuse vehicles servicing the development.
-An informative will ensure the collection of waste will address this.
-(Informative 11).
+A recycling centre is proposed in the north-eastern corner of the site, and this provision is supported.
+An informative will ensure the collection of waste will address the bin requirements (Informative 10).